ilquadernodellaprof/ilquadernodellaprof.github.io/README.md

 # Il Quaderno della Prof

-**Il Quaderno della Prof** (iQF) is the personal teaching website of Lucia Capurri, a middle school teacher of Italian, history, and geography in the province of Savona, Italy.
+**Il Quaderno della Prof** is the personal teaching website of Lucia Capurri, a middle school teacher of Italian, history, and geography in the province of Savona, Italy.

-This repository contains the source code for the site templates and tools (including the Whiteboard Application, BookReader mode, and AI assistant workers).
+This repository will contain the source code for the site templates and tools (including the Whiteboard Application and BookReader mode).

 The [live site](https://ilquadernodellaprof.it) is built with Eleventy.
 A simpler sample version, configured with Jekyll for easier maintenance, is available [here](https://ilquadernodellaprof.github.io/) and shared as-is.